-In order to ensure that change becomes permanent, organizations may benefit from rewarding those who embrace the change effort.
+To ensure that change becomes permanent, organizations may benefit from rewarding those who embrace the change effort (an aspect of the controlling function).
 The rewards do not necessarily have to be financial.
 The simple act of recognizing those who are giving support to the change effort in front of their peers may encourage others to get on board.
-When the new behaviors employees are expected to demonstrate (such as using a new computer program, filling out a new form, or simply greeting customers once they enter the store) are made part of an organization's reward system, those behaviors are more likely to be taken seriously and repeated, making the change effort successful.Gale, S. F. (2003).
+When the new behaviors employees are expected to demonstrate (such as using a new computer program, filling out a new form, or simply greeting customers once they enter the store) are made part of an organization's reward system, those behaviors are more likely to be taken seriously and repeated, making the change effort successful.
+Gale, S. F. (2003).
 Incentives and the art of changing behavior.
 Workforce Management, 82(11), 48-54.